billypchan/DKTagCloudView/README.md

 ![GIF](https://raw.githubusercontent.com/zhangao0086/DKTagCloudView/master/preview2.gif)
 ## Overview
 DKTagCloudView is a tag clouds view on iOS.
 It can generate a random and not intersects coordinates.
+This fork supports label size links to custom ratio.

 ## How To Get Started